His Long-Promised Reckoning

 will take the leaves.

-A misspelled name
+a misspelled name

 on a weather-cracked wooden cross,

-the echo of a chapel bell,
+the ballad of a chapel bell,

 quiet as an unwound pocket watch,

-who turned and walked away.
+and walked away.

 Comments